alexkernphysiker/Irina-qt/README.md

 Plugins-General/ - the description and the source code of plugins
       for general purpose.

-Plugins-MonteCarlo/ - the description and the source code of
-      plugins providing Monte Carlo simulation algorithms.

 Build requires libqt and libqt-devel packages installed on your system.
 Data output plugin uses gnuplot, so it should also be installed.
 The configuration and build can be done automatically.